Hey Kids (Start Here)

 Telford sighed and then spun his chair to face Volker.

-“You’re in a space ship built by an alien race known as the Goa’uld,” Telford said.
-“They’re parasitic snakes that cut their way through the skin at the back of your throat and wrap around your spinal cord to attach to the base of your brain, which allows them complete control over your voluntary muscles.”
+“You’re in a ship built by an alien race known as the Goa’uld,” Telford said.
+“They’re parasitic snakes that cut their way through the skin at the back of your throat and wrap around your spinal cord to attach to the base of your brain, which allows them control over your voluntary muscles.”

 Volker really wasn’t sure how to respond to that.

-“And you work for them?”
+“And you work for the Lucian Alliance?”
 Volker asked.

 “And Rush and I?”
 Volker asked.